Prerequisites and limitations¶

 dssuser, as described in Connecting to secure clusters

-- You need administrator access to your Hadoop cluster to setup multi-user security (to setup the DSS impersonation authorization)
+- You need administrator access to your Hadoop cluster to setup user isolation (to setup the DSS impersonation authorization)

 - You must have Sentry or Ranger enabled